xochiquettzal/telegram-reaction-tracker/README.md

 # Telegram Reaction Tracker

-> A powerful analytics tool that helps you discover the most popular and engaging messages in any Telegram chat or channel by tracking reaction counts.
+> An analytics tool that helps you discover the most popular and engaging messages in any Telegram chat or channel by tracking reaction counts.

 Telegram Reaction Tracker is a web application that finds and lists the most reacted messages in a Telegram chat.